Library Assessment Information

 This poster prepared for for Research Week 2013 highlights assessments findings of the library's iPod Touch Library Tour initiative.
 These results are based on information gathered from the tour's follow-up assignment and surveys administered to Writing students in cooperation with the Merritt Writing Program (MWP) and Students Assessing Teaching & Learning (SATAL).

 The Annual Assessment Plan outlines specific outcomes and measures that will support the University’s mission of teaching, research, and service.
-This is a revised version of the 2011-2012 plan.
+A report on this annual assessment is included.

 UC Merced library staff conducted focus groups in April 2012 with two groups of 10 undergraduates each to explore student experiences with the library's resources, communication strategies, physical space, and instruction services.
 In reviewing the focus group results, there were not strong threads requiring action.
 However, overall areas which can still be improved upon include clearer access to online resources, increased reliability in printing, and greater effectiveness in library instruction.